openbmc/entity-manager/docs/my_first_sensors.md

 the field `PRODUCT_PRODUCT_NAME` holding the value `Super Great`.
 In our system, this will match twice.
-When the probe has matched the information from that device is then swapped into the hardware profile via the templated variables, such as `$bus` or `$address`.
+When the probe has matched the information from that device is then swapped into the hardware profile via the templated variables, such as `${bus}` or `${address}`.
 We then shift our focus to the `Exposes` field.
 This lists the entities that are added when this hardware profile is loaded.
 The field is optional and there is a wide variety of entities that can be added this way.

 In our example we only care about the eeprom and the temperature sensor.
 The `Type` field is checked against a device export map and if it matches a known